kzalewski11/MTG-Tools/README.md

 - Save .txt document to desired location (same directory as script works well for usability)
 - Run script
 - Enter file path (absolute or relative based on above description) when prompted
+- Changes will be rewritten back to original .txt file